Pre-Conference: March 13–14, 2025Main Conference: March 15–17, 2025Boston, Massachusetts

 Potential to Distress

 All submissions must declare whether the presentation has potential to cause audience distress.
-The conference abstract submission site will ask about this.
+The conference abstract submission site will ask about this and if you answer yes, will ask you to provide details about the reason the presentation could cause audience distress.
 The submission site will ask you about this issue; you do not need to place a statement about potential for distress in your abstract.

 Reference Citations